wcossior/timetrack/README.md

 # TimeTrack

-EAMS is a simple solution for managing employee check-ins and check-outs.
+TimeTrack is a simple solution for managing employee check-ins and check-outs.
 With an intuitive interface and responsive design, this application provides a seamless experience for tracking employee attendance.

 You can check it out: [HERE](https://timetrack-sand.vercel.app/)